redsanket/spark/external/oozie/guide/overview.rst

 Overview
 ========

 ..
-04/23/15: Rewrote
+04/23/15: Rewrote.
+..
+05/15/15: Edited.

+.. _overview-what:

 What is Oozie?
 --------------

-Oozie is a Java Web application running in a Java servlet-container that executes workflow jobs consisting of one or more actions.
+Oozie is a Java Web application running in a Java servlet-container that executes Workflow jobs consisting of one or more actions.
 It is an extensible, scalable, and reliable system that allows you to define, manage, schedule, and execute complex Hadoop workloads through Web services.

+.. _overview-why:

 Why Use Oozie?
 --------------